What are you looking for?

 Travel insurance is essential for any safari, covering medical emergencies, trip cancellations, and other unforeseen events.
 The cost typically ranges from $100 to $300, depending on the coverage level and length of your stay.

 While not compulsory, tipping in Rwanda is voluntary and should depend on the quality of the service.
 We encourage guests to see this as a way to show appreciation and support for the community.
-Our guidelines suggest $10 to $20 per person per day for guides and about US$5 to 10 per guest per day for the general staff (tips are usually split amongst the staff).
+Our guidelines suggest $10 to $20 per person per day for guides and about $5 to $10 per guest per day for the general staff (tips are usually split amongst the staff).

-There are currently no vaccinations required to enter Rwanda, but be sure to check for related information depending on your nationality, including whether you have visa-free access.
+There are currently no vaccinations required to enter Rwanda (besides yellow fever in some cases), but be sure to check for related information depending on your nationality, including whether you have visa-free access.

-Rwanda requires a valid yellow fever certificate for all visitors over 1 year old coming from or transiting through infected areas (Republic of Congo, Kenya and Uganda).
+Rwanda requires a valid yellow fever certificate for all visitors over the age of one coming from or transiting through infected areas (Republic of Congo, Kenya, and Uganda).

 What Our Guests Have to Say?